How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 Proper usage and time limits

-Safe-sleep organisations emphasise that babies should not routinely sleep in car seats once you are home, and that upright devices are not a substitute for a firm, flat sleep surface.
+Safe-sleep organisations stress that babies should not routinely sleep in car seats once you are home.
+Upright devices are not a substitute for a firm, flat sleep surface.
 See, for example, guidance from the Lullaby Trust on babies in car seats.

 Correct harness positioning

-Ensure the harness is snug and secure.
+Make sure the harness is snug and secure.
 The straps should lie flat without twists.
 Proper positioning keeps your baby safe and helps prevent injuries.
-Regularly check the harness fit as your baby grows and adjust the shoulder height as needed.
+Check the harness fit regularly as your baby grows and adjust the shoulder height as needed.

 Regular checks for wear and tear

 Inspect the stroller and car seat for any signs of damage.
 Look for loose parts, cracks, or frayed straps.
-Regular maintenance ensures the stroller remains safe to use.
-Replace any worn parts immediately and never use a seat that has been in a serious car crash.
+Regular maintenance keeps the stroller safe.
+Replace any worn parts right away, and never use a seat that has been in a serious car crash.

 Environment and terrain considerations

-Use the stroller on smooth, stable surfaces whenever possible.
+Stick to smooth, stable surfaces whenever possible.
 Avoid steep slopes and rough or uneven terrain to prevent tipping.
-Be cautious in crowded areas, and always use the parking brake when you stop.
+Be careful in crowded areas, and always use the parking brake when you stop.

 Supervision and awareness

-Always supervise your baby when using the stroller.
-Keep the stroller within arm’s reach at all times and avoid hanging heavy bags on the handle that could cause tipping.
-Stay aware of your surroundings to avoid potential hazards and never leave your baby unattended in the Doona.
+Always keep your baby supervised while in the stroller.
+Stay within arm’s reach at all times and avoid hanging heavy bags on the handle, which can cause tipping.
+Stay aware of your surroundings and never leave your baby unattended in the Doona.

 Parent holding a Doona car seat with a smiling baby inside near a parked car